There is a growing body of published research in good quality peer-reviewed journals showing that homeopathy has a positive effect.

 For a more in-depth review of the entire evidence base, including the negative and inconclusive trials, visit the research section of the Faculty of Homeopathy website.

-Our systematic review programme will provide, in due course, a comprehensive analysis of the research literature.
+A grant-funded systematic review programme will provide, in due course, a comprehensive analysis of the research literature.